New York's 8th congressional district: History

 Various New York districts have been numbered "8" over the years, including areas in New York City and various parts of upstate New York.
 The state's congressional districts had been redrawn in a manner that puts much of the territory of the old 10th Congressional district into the new 8th Congressional district.
 The election had a few competitors for what was then an open seat, with the 10th incumbent congressman Edolphus Towns retiring.
 State assemblyman Hakeem Jeffries faced off against New York City Councilman Charles Barron.
 Jeffries won the primary and ultimately the general election.

+Current composition

+The 8th district is located entirely in the New York City borough of Brooklyn.
+Brooklyn neighborhoods in the district include: